Does Protein Build Muscle?

 Whey protein powder is by far the best post-workout muscle protein optimizer.
 It produces more muscle growth than any other protein.
 This results in increased speed, strength, size and power.

-Grass-Fed Ultra Whey combines the purest, 100% grass fed whey isolate and whey concentrate from New Zealand.
+Grass-Fed Ultra Whey combines the purest, 100% grass fed whey isolate and whey concentrate from in-pasture cows.
 The blend of the two proteins produces extremely high muscle protein synthesis over two time frames to sustain the muscle growth effect.